This is based on opinion. Please don't list it on a work's trope example list.

 It's a Near Villain Victory, too; all the adults would have died had not the bird taken a chance to flee and then break the hypnosis and had not Slugger seen his beloved in this state and gotten his Heroic Second Wind.

 "Crunch the Rockdog," an emotionless stone bulldog who turned ponies and Bushwoolies to stone and was only defeated through the use of the literal heart of a living mountain.

 Even worse, when the ponies removed the heart, the once friendly mountain began to attack them as he'd lost his feelings without it.

-"Would Be Dragonslayer" has a prince trying to kill Spike for the sake of his beloved.
+"Would Be Dragonslayer" has a squire trying to kill Spike in order to become a full-fledged knight.

-"The Golden Horseshoes" has Mimic falling ill for no reason.
+"The Golden Horseshoes" has Mimic falling ill for what initially appears to be no reason.
 Her symptoms include weakness, a pale complexion, no appetite, and even the loss of the twinkle in her eye.

-The chair monster in "The Ghost of Paradise Estate."
+The living chair monster in "The Ghost of Paradise Estate."

 Not to mention the door to the nursery.